GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 Many free plugins include a monitoring and alert service, which is still useful even without the actual patching.

 Finally, email alerts can be incredibly useful for passively monitoring your websites.
-If a security plugin detects your under attack, detects core file changes or malware, these are serious matters that you may otherwise remain oblivious to for some time.
+If a security plugin detects you’re under attack, detects vulnerabilities in plugins/themes/core, and detects core file changes or malware, these are serious matters that you may otherwise remain oblivious to for some time.

 Keeping track of admin logins and user activity can be beneficial on some websites too, especially if you have any “problem clients”.